JDRGit/securepass/README.md

 # SecurePass: Secure Password Generator

-SecurePass is a simple and secure password generator built with Next.js.
-This application helps users create strong passwords by allowing them to specify the password length and include/exclude numbers and symbols.
+SecurePass is a simple and secure password generator built with Next.js and TypeScript.
+This application helps users create strong passwords by allowing them to specify the password length and include/exclude numbers, symbols, uppercase letters, and lowercase letters.

 ## Features

 - Generate secure passwords with customizable options.
 - Specify password length (between 6 and 32 characters).
-- Option to include/exclude numbers and symbols.
+- Option to include/exclude numbers, symbols, uppercase letters, and lowercase letters.
 - Minimalist and user-friendly design.
+- Responsive layout that works well on all devices.
+- Copy generated password to clipboard functionality.

 ## Getting Started